Roundtable on Science and Technology for Sustainability

 Established in 2002, the STS Roundtable provides a high-level forum for sharing views, information, and analysis related to harnessing science and technology for sustainability, and then catalyzing follow-on advisory Academy work.
 In 2013-2014, the Roundtable, in collaboration with the Board on Energy and Environmental Systems and the Water Science and Technology Board, successfully contributed to the emerging dialogue on the energy-water nexus

 , holding four related events.
 In 2015, the Roundtable will plan two events focusing on issues related to sustainability indicators and metrics.
 View agenda and presentations from the most recent June 2015 meeting...

 Network for Emerging Leaders in Sustainability (NELS)

-Launched in 2008, NELS is an event series for early career professionals from federal and local agencies, the National Research Council, NGOs, private sector and foundations, in the Washington DC area.
+Launched in 2008, NELS is an event series for early career professionals from federal and local agencies, the National Academy of Sciences, Engineering, and Medicine, NGOs, private sector and foundations, in the Washington DC area.
 The Network includes leaders with diverse backgrounds and expertise, from natural resource management to energy policy to public health.
 Through NELS, these emerging leaders foster relationships that enable them to more effectively bring about a sustainable future.